 Blue screen errors

 Windows NT, 2000, XP, Vista, and later versions of Windows have a blue screen error that's similar to the example shown below.
 These error messages often contain more detailed information, and will contain information that can be searched for and found.
-If you're not getting a blue screen error that looks like the below skip to the next Fatal exception section.
+If you're not getting a blue screen error that looks like the example below, skip to the next Fatal exception section.

 - Identify the blue screen by locating a line containing all capital letters with underscores instead of spaces, such as the above example, BAD_POOL_HEADER.
 Write this information down.
 If you do not see anything written in all caps with underscores like this, skip this step.

 - Get either the STOP: error message at the top of the error, or in the "Technical Information:" portion of the error.
-For example, in the above error it's STOP: 0x00000019 ... write the first potion of this error message down.
+For example, in the above error it's STOP: 0x00000019 ... write the first portion of this error message down.

-- Finally, if technical information is shown write down the file and the address.
+- Finally, if technical information is shown, write down the file and the address.

 Once you have the above information, you can start troubleshooting the issue.
 Below are common blue screen errors and links to pages that contain the troubleshooting steps for some of these errors.
 If your error is not listed in the below section, search for the error you wrote down.

 Many of the blue screen error messages you'll encounter with earlier versions of Windows will be fatal exception error messages or Fatal 0E messages.
 If your blue screen message starts out with A fatal exception 0E ... or An exception ..., you are encountering this error.
 For these blue screen errors, follow the fatal exception error troubleshooting steps.